Headphones at the ready!

 You’re bound to have a lot of fun with this series if you sit down to listen to it with your child.
 The protagonist, Eleanor, is a gutsy and witty journalist, always on the lookout for her next big scoop.
 The sound effects are great, ensuring you’ll be completely enthralled in this tale of adventure.

 A must-listen-to for everyone who is interested in the news.
 It’s a great way for older kids to get up to speed with what’s happening in the world around them.
 The Daily consists of 25-minute episodes, produced five days a week.
 It’s hosted by Michael Barbaro and his elaborate pauses and thoughtful questions are often exactly on a listener’s mind.
-Each episode delves deep into one topic – from the Amazon fires to the Boeing 747 Max crashes.
+Each episode delves deep into one topic – from insights about the Coronavirus to the Amazon fires.

 This podcast offers a satirical look at the world’s news, so is best suited for tweens and teens.
 Lead host, Andy Zaltzman’s clever use of language is a pleasure to listen to, as witty as it is informative, as he is joined by co-hosts from all over the world.
 It calls itself “an audio newspaper for a visual world” and originally featured John Oliver.